-By default, your Apple Watch is set up to mirror the stream coming through to your iOS device - below, we'll be explaining how to customize them and take control.
+By default, your Apple Watch is set up to mirror the stream coming through to your iOS device.
+However, you can take better control of your notifications experience with all the instructions below.

 How to view your notifications

 If you're new to the Apple Watch, you might be a little confused as to how you access your notifications.